rakesh-karki/Build-Predictive-Models-to-Predict-Continuity-of-Union-Membership/README.md

 # Build Predictive Models to Predict Continuity of Union Membership
- In this project, We will use a hypothetical trade union (UDSU) data to build various predictive models and which will be used to predict whether a person will remain in the union.
+In this project, I will use a hypothetical trade union (UDSU) data to build predictive models which will be used to predict whether a person will remain in the union or not.
-We have two tables: **"UDSU_train.csv"** and **"UDSU_toPredict.csv"**.
-We will use the "UDSU_train.csv" table to train and validate the models.
-We will then select the best performing model and use it to predict the target variable (**"LeftUnion"** > **yes** or **no**: whether a person will remain in the union) based on the member data we have captured in 'UDSU_toPredict.csv".
+There are two tables: **"UDSU_train.csv"** and **"UDSU_toPredict.csv"**.
+The "UDSU_train.csv" table is to train, test and validate the models while "UDSU_toPredict.csv" has the informaion of potential member to be evaluated for continuity of union membership.

-**The DataFrame contains following variables:**
+**The tables contains following variables:**
 - **DS_ID:** member ID number
 - **gender:** member sex
 - **management:** if the member holds management position